-This presentation contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 relating to our business, operations, and financial condition, including but not limited to current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, our development plans, our preclinical and clinical results and expected timing thereof, our plans to develop and commercialize gedatolisib, our first internally developed drug candidate, our plans to research, discover and develop additional product candidates, our planned milestones and timing of achieving such milestones, the focus and design of our clinical development program, our expectations regarding the timeline of patient enrollment, and receiving results and data, from clinical trials, including our existing Phase 3 VIKTORIA-1 clinical trial and Phase 1b/2 study and clinical trial for gedatolisib, any potential benefits resulting from Breakthrough Therapy designation for gedatolisib, and other expectations with respect to Celcuity's lead product candidate, gedatolisib, our expectations as to the use of proceeds from our recent financing activities and the adequacy of cash to fund operations, and our beliefs related to the perceived advantages of our CELsignia tests compared to traditional molecular or other diagnostic tests and its CELsignia platform.
-Words such as, but not limited to, "look forward to," "expect," "anticipate," "estimate," "intend," "plan," "would," "should," and "could," and similar expressions or words, identify forward-looking statements.
+This presentation contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 relating to our business, operations, and financial condition, including but not limited to current beliefs, expectations and assumptions regarding the future of our business, future plans and strategies, our development plans, our preclinical and clinical results and expected timing thereof, our plans to develop and commercialize gedatolisib, our first internally developed drug candidate, our plans to research, discover and develop additional product candidates, our planned milestones and timing of achieving such milestones, the focus and design of our clinical development program, our expectations regarding the timeline of patient enrollment, and receiving results and data, from clinical trials, including our existing Phase 3 VIKTORIA-1 and VIKTORIA-2 clinical trials and Phase 1b/2 study and clinical trial for gedatolisib, any potential benefits resulting from Breakthrough Therapy designation for gedatolisib, and other expectations with respect to Celcuity's lead product candidate, gedatolisib, the estimated costs of our clinical trials, our expectations as to the use of proceeds from our recent financing activities and the adequacy of cash to fund operations, and our beliefs related to the perceived advantages of our CELsignia tests compared to traditional molecular or other diagnostic tests and its CELsignia platform.
+Words such as, but not limited to, "look forward to," "believe," "expect," "anticipate," "estimate," "intend," "plan," "would," and "could," and similar expressions or words, identify forward-looking statements.

-Any forward-looking statements in this presentation are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this presentation, including, without limitation, risks relating to: (i) unforeseen delays in clinical trial enrollment or other activities that may affect the timing and success of our current and anticipated clinical trials, (ii) the fact that preliminary data from a clinical study may not be predictive of the final results of such study or the results of other ongoing or future studies or trials, (iii) our ability to obtain and maintain FDA approval to commercialize gedatolisib, and the market acceptance of a commercialized product, (iv) our ability to raise additional capital for further product development and other activities, (v) the development of products or services competitive with our products, including without limitation, other effective drug candidates, diagnostic tests and treatment options, (vi) our dependence on intellectual property licenses and other third-party relationships, and (vii) uncertainties and assumptions regarding the impact of macro-economic conditions and global risks on our business, operations, clinical trials, supply chain, strategy, goals and anticipated timelines.
+Any forward-looking statements in this presentation are based on management's current expectations and beliefs and are subject to a number of risks, uncertainties and important factors that may cause actual events or results to differ materially from those expressed or implied by any forward-looking statements contained in this presentation, including, without limitation, risks relating to: (i) unforeseen delays in clinical trial enrollment or other activities that may affect the timing and success of our current and anticipated clinical trials, (ii) the fact that preliminary data from a clinical study may not be predictive of the final results of such study or the results of other ongoing or future studies or trials, (iii) our ability to obtain and maintain FDA approval to commercialize gedatolisib, and the market acceptance of a commercialized product, (iv) our ability to raise additional capital for further product development and other activities, (v) the development of products or services competitive with our products, including without limitation, other effective drug candidates, diagnostic tests and treatment options, (vi) our dependence on intellectual property licenses and other third-party relationships, (vii) our ability to obtain and maintain intellectual property protection for our technology and time and expense associated with defending third-party claims of intellectual property infringement, investigations or litigation threatened or initiated against us, (viii) difficulties we may face in managing growth, such as hiring and retaining a qualified sales force and attracting and retaining key personnel, and (ix) uncertainties and assumptions regarding the impact of macro-economic conditions and global risks on our business, operations, clinical trials, supply chain, strategy, goals and anticipated timelines.